abinit/abinit/doc/tutorial/eph4mob.md

 * [[optdriver]] 7 is required to activate the EPH driver

-* [[eph_task]] -4 tells ABINIT that we only need the imaginary part of the e-ph self-energy at the KS energy, which directly gives the quasi-particle lifetimes.
+* [[eph_task]] -4 tells ABINIT that we only need the imaginary part of the e-ph self-energy at the KS energy, which directly gives the quasi-particle lifetimes due to e-ph scattering.

-* The homogeneous mesh corresponding to the WFK file is specified by [[ngkpt]] 24 24 24.
+* The homogeneous $\kk$-mesh corresponding to the WFK file is specified by [[ngkpt]] 24 24 24.
   The code will stop with an error if [[ngkpt]] is not the same as the one corresponding to the dense WFK file.
+At present, multiple shifts ([[nshiftk]] > 1) are not supported.

 * [[occopt]] 3 is required to correctly compute the location of the Fermi level using the Fermi-Dirac occupation function as we are dealing with the